Eddie Hobbs: Renua

-In the spring of 2015, Hobbs was a co-founder of Renua, a new political party formed by breakaway members of Fine Gael, most prominently Lucinda Creighton who served as its first leader.
-As part of the party's formal launch on 13 March 2015, Hobbs appeared alongside Creighton on a segment on The Late Late Show to explain what the party stood for.
-On the day there was initial confusion about whether Hobbs would stand as a Renua candidate in the forthcoming 2016 Irish general election, with Hobbs downplaying the prospect but Renua's official website listing him as a candidate.
-Ultimate, Hobbs never did stand for the party but acted as the party's president from its launch until June 2016.
+As part of Renua's formal launch on 13 March 2015, Hobbs appeared alongside Lucinda Creighton on The Late Late Show to explain the party's platform.
+On the day, there was initial confusion about whether Hobbs would stand as a Renua candidate in the forthcoming 2016 Irish general election, with Hobbs downplaying the prospect but Renua's official website listing him as a candidate.
+Hobbs did not stand for the party but served as its president from its launch until June 2016.

-Hobbs resigned from Renua in June 2016 after the party failed to get any its candidates elected in 2016, including its leader Lucinda Creighton, despite securing 2.5% of the vote and Government funding, one of its key targets.
-During his time as party president, Hobbs has claimed he attempted to get the party to alter its positioning from being a socially conservative party to a Liberal Democratic one in the same vein as the UK's Liberal Democrats.
-However, Hobbs felt his efforts were futile as the vast majority of members for the party were those who joined on the belief that Renua would be, either explicitly or subtly, an anti-abortion party.
-Hobbs has also claimed he wanted to make a key plank of the party that they would advocate for using a Social Progress Index instead of GDP.
+The party secured 2.5% of the vote in the 2016 general election and qualified for government funding, one of its key targets, but failed to get any of its candidates elected, including Creighton.
+Hobbs has stated that during his time as party president, he attempted to shift the party's positioning from social conservatism towards a Liberal Democratic orientation.
+However, he has said his efforts were hindered by the fact that the majority of members had joined on the expectation that Renua would be, either explicitly or implicitly, an anti-abortion party.

+Social Progress Index

-In 2019 Hobbs fundraised and sponsored a paper from Professor Cal Muckley of University College Dublin advocating for a Social Progress Index for Ireland.
-It was launched in Feb 2020 and adopted by the Irish Business and Employers Confederation and Irish Small and Medium Enterprise Association as key policies, later becoming the opening feature in the Programme for Government by the Fine Gael Fianna Fail and Green coalition.
+Hobbs has stated that he sought to make advocacy for a Social Progress Index a key policy plank of Renua.
+In 2019, Hobbs fundraised and sponsored a paper from Professor Cal Muckley of University College Dublin advocating for a Social Progress Index for Ireland.
+It was launched in February 2020 and adopted by the Irish Business and Employers Confederation (IBEC) and the Irish Small and Medium Enterprises Association (ISME) as key policies.
+The Social Progress Index later became the opening feature in the Programme for Government formed by the Fine Gael–Fianna Fáil–Green coalition.

-In March 2022, Hobbs described his political orientation as a "Radical centrist".
+In March 2022, Hobbs described his political orientation as that of a "radical centrist".